 Reducing Violence Through Research and Analysis

-The Violence Project is a nonpartisan think tank dedicated to reducing violence in society and improving related policy and practice through research and analysis.
+The Violence Project is a nonprofit, nonpartisan research center dedicated to reducing violence in society and using data and analysis to improve policy and practice.

 Our research on mass shootings, funded by the National Institute of Justice, has received global media attention.
 Our areas of expertise include gun violence, violent extremism, cyber violence, trauma and mental illness, street gangs and youth violence.